dbcli/pgcli.com/content/sensible-defaults.md

 I don't think we'll change this behavior.

+## Keyword Casing

+One of the psql options is to choose either the upper case or lower case for keyword completion.
+So when you type `sel` and then hit tab, psql will auto-complete `SELECT` if upper-case was chosen as the option.

+In pgcli we have those explicit 'upper' and 'lower' options.
+In addition we have an 'auto' option which is set as default.
+This will choose the casing based on what the user has typed so far.
+So if you type `sel` and hit tab, pgcli will suggest `select`, whereas if you type `SEL` and hit tab it will suggest `SELECT`.
+I'm sure there is a way achieve this in psql, but this is the option that pgcli ships with.

 ## Conclusion

 We have plenty of other config options that ship with default values.
 You can